Mintbase/Grants-Program/applications/AdMeta.md

 ### Team's experience

 Han and John are core developers as well as project managers at Litentry, and both of them are main developers who implemented the Litentry parachain from scratch.
-Litentry is an identity aggregation focused company in Polkadot ecosystem, and has got the Web3 Foundation grant since 2019.
+Litentry is an identity aggregation focused company in Polkadot ecosystem, and has got the Mintbase grant since 2019.

 Yvonne has more than 8 years experience of digital marketing, and she has a deep understanding and practice of various online marketing and advertising methods.
 She also initialized this idea of combining advertisement and privacy preserving, to archive the goal of data protection.